 On the flip side, cement board siding is costly to install.
 Since cement board siding requires more manpower to deliver and install, labor costs can be a little higher.
 Typically, the cost of cement board siding can be two to three times that of vinyl or engineered wood siding.
 But if you’re planning to keep your home for more than five years, cement board siding is a cost-effective option.
 All you need to do is repaint your siding every 15 years or so.

 Ultimately, your choice of siding material will depend on your budget as well as your willingness and availability to carry out routine maintenance.
-From modern to traditional to craftsman style siding, Midwest Exteriors Plus provides a suitable siding solution for your home.
+From modern to traditional to craftsman style siding, Midwest Roofing, Siding & Windows provides a suitable siding solution for your home.
 We have several years of experience installing Vinyl, Engineered Wood, and Cement Board siding from trusted manufacturers.
 Contact us today for any inquiry about siding installation in Twin Cities, MN.